 “If you’d have been there, they might have killed you too, with whatever that power is that they have.”

-“Oh, you didn’t see?” she asked, looking over at him.
+“Oh, you didn’t see?” she asked.

 “See what?”